 The primary purpose of the programmes is to check on levels of radioactivity in food and the environment.
-The results are used to demonstrate that the safety of the public is not compromised and that doses, resulting from discharges of radioactivity, are below the statutory dose limits.
-The scope in 2017 extends throughout the UK (and the Channel Islands) and is undertaken independently of the industries which discharge wastes to the environment.
+The results are used to demonstrate that the safety of people is not compromised and that doses, as a result of discharges of radioactivity, are below the dose limit.
+The scope in 2015 extends throughout the UK and the Insular States (the Channel Islands and the Isle of Man) and is undertaken independently of the industries which discharge wastes to the environment.
 Samples of food, water and other materials are collected from the environment and analysed in specialist laboratories.
-In situ measurements of radiation dose rates and contamination are also made and the results of the programmes are assessed in terms of limits and trends in this report.
+In situ measurements of radiation dose rates and contamination are also made and the results of the programme are assessed in terms of limits and trends in this report.
 Subsidiary objectives for the programmes are:

-- To provide information to assess the impact on nonhuman species - To enable indirect confirmation of compliance with authorised/permitted waste disposals - To determine whether undisclosed releases of radioactivity have occurred from sites - To establish a baseline from which to judge the importance of accidental releases of radioactivity should they occur
+- To provide information to assess the impact on nonhuman species - To enable indirect confirmation of compliance with authorisations for disposal of radioactive wastes - To determine whether undisclosed releases of radioactivity have occurred from sites - To establish a baseline from which to judge the importance of accidental releases of radioactivity should they occur